gersak/toddler-showcase/docs/lazy.md

                  :output-dir "dev/js"
                  :output-to "dev/js/main.js"}}}
 ```

-Above configuration is used in [toddler-showcase](https://github.com/gersak/toddler-showcase)
-repo, that is used to generate **this** documentation/showcase site.
+The configuration described above is part of the [`toddler-showcase`](https://github.com/gersak/toddler-showcase)
+repository, which generates the documentation and interactive showcase you're currently viewing.

+`shadow-cljs` takes your ClojureScript codebase and splits it into multiple JavaScript bundles.
-`shadow-cljs` will use configuration to split codebase into seven JS files and output it to `output-dir`.
+In this example, it splits the codebase into seven JS files, each corresponding to different logical
-Files will be named *main.js*, *ui.js*, *markdown.js* etc.

-For showcase I wanted to demonstrate that other JS libraries can be used as well. `markdown-it` is used
+sections of the application.
+These generated files—such as `main.js`, `ui.js`, and `markdown.js`—are
+output into a directory specified by the `output-dir` configuration.

+In the showcase, external JavaScript libraries (`markdown-it`, `chart.js`, and `three.js`) are used
+to demonstrate that the Toddler framework can easily integrate other JavaScript ecosystems.

+ - The `markdown-it` library is loaded during the initial page load and is used for
+   rendering markdown content immediately.
-for rendering markdown files, `chart.js` and `three.js` are used only when you are at [Lazy JS](/toddler/lazy).
+ - `chart.js` and `three.js` libraries, however, are loaded exclusively when navigating

-That would imply that those modules should be loaded only when frontend is rendering components using
-code that is placed in those files.
-How?
+    to the [Lazy JS](/toddler/lazy) route, showcasing advanced graphical components.

+This ensures heavier libraries like `chart.js` and `three.js` are not loaded unnecessarily, keeping
+the initial load fast and efficient.

 ## Lazy loading